njoubert/XcitedBy/README.md

 ## Running in Production

-Pass the command line flag "PROD":
+Pass the command line flag "--env PROD":
 - stderr and stdout is logged to files
 - cherrypy status is logged to a file
 - cherrypy is kicked into production mode